Implementing HAAPI Attestation Fallback

 Crypto on Development Computers

 Running an end-to-end Android and Curity Identity Server setup is a little tricky for developers.
-The mobile deployments repo therefore has some Android Crypto Resources.
+The mobile deployments repo therefore has some Crypto Resources.
 The README file explains how to use OpenSSL to issue keys and certificates for development.
 Public keys can then be configured in the Curity Identity Server.
-Private keys can be loaded from keystores into the Android code example, then used as the basis for Mutual TLS or Client Assertion credentials.
+Private keys can be loaded from keystores into the code example, then used as the basis for Mutual TLS or Client Assertion credentials.

 Multi-User Behavior

-Although Android apps reference DCR related details when creating HAAPI objects, the SDK always tries to use the most secure attestation, by verifying the app's production certificate details.
+Although mobile apps reference DCR related details when creating HAAPI objects, the SDK always tries to use the most secure attestation, by verifying the app's production certificate details.
 This ensures that the majority of users will continue to use the highest security.
 Only when this fails does the SDK fall back to using the configured DCR details.
 The small percentage of users with non-compliant devices will then use HAAPI based logins via DCR fallback, but with the same user experience.

 Client Assurance Level